JackalJoe/USB-Docs/(4) Tutorials and Guides/Mobile Apps.md

 ![](https://i.imgur.com/Jmi8rnA.jpg)

-**IP or hostname:** Here, you need to add your Ultraseedbox URL, which can be found in the first half of your web UI URL
+**IP or hostname:** Here, you need to add your Ultra.cc URL, which can be found in the first half of your web UI URL

 The format looks like this `username.lw000.usbx.me`

 **Username:** Deluge username, which can be found in the application tab of your control panel under show info for Deluge

 **Password:** Deluge password which can be found in the application tab of your control panel under show info for deluge under username (you may need to click the eyeball icon to reveal it)